picacao/picacao/README.md

-<h1 align="center">Hi 👋, I'm Picacao</h1>
+<h1>Hi 👋, I'm Picacao</h1>
-<h3 align="center">As  enthusiast and curious about NodeJS and Remix</h3>
+<h3>As  enthusiast and curious about NodeJS and Remix</h3>
-I'm Huan Le, a web developer from SaiGon, Vietnam.
+I'm Huan Le (call me Picacao) a web developer from SaiGon, Vietnam.
 I love programming both as a job and as a hobby and I spend a lot of time writing code and testing out new ideas.
-I work mainly with web technologies such as WorrdPress,JavaScript, Node.js, React and SCSS, and I occasionally dabble in Remix.
+I work mainly with web technologies such as WordPress , JavaScript, Node.js, React, and I occasionally dabble in Remix.

+### My work 🔭

+- I work as a Co-Founder of [Nam San Solution](https://namsan.nl/)
+- I am the creator of [Duc Huan Blog](https://duchuanblog.com)
+- I code a lot for our Big Boss from HongKong - [SinoMax Management Ltd](https://sinomax.hk)

 <h3 align="left">Connect with me:</h3>
 <p>Email : found@duchuanblog.com</p>
 <p align="center">